Formal EEO Complaint Process for Federal Employment Cases

 ➤ EEO investigation and/or fact-finding conference/interview

-EEO investigators are not authorized to determine the merits of your case.
+EEO investigators are not authorized to determine merits of your case.
 They cannot and should not render a decision as to whether unlawful discrimination/retaliation had occurred.
-Posing to render such pronouncement should be countered with your request to say so in writing.
-Again, the investigator won't commit such pronouncements in writing.
-Do not be otherwise intimidated by haughtiness of the investigators who often pose themselves as decisive to the outcome of your case.
-They are not decisive.
-Their role is only to gather relevant and material information and records on your case and to compile a Report of the Investigation (ROI) and the Investigation File (IF) containing the exhibits which are referenced in the ROI.
+Posing to render such a pronouncement should be rejected as unauthorized.
+Do not be intimidated by haughtiness of the investigator, if one is, who often pose himself/herself as playing a decisive role in the outcome of your case.
+They are not a decision maker on your case.
+Only an EEOC administrative judge can make a determination, if you had requested a hearing; or otherwise only the agency EEO headquarters can issue a Final Agency Decision (FAD) on your case.

-dismissal."
-This could be true (and is often the case) but what is missing in this statement is the fact that the judge can also rule in your favor based on what is available in the record without conducting a hearing, if you file a motion for a summary judgment or motion for a decision without a hearing.
-It is rare that AJ will render a summary judgment in your favor, however.
-It is more likely that AJ will grant Agency's motion for summary judgment, if your opposition response is not filed or successful.
+I have heard many claims the investigators make that are clearly in deviance or distortion to the rules and regulations governing the federal EEO process, such as the following statement: "You have no chance of getting your case heard at a hearing later on because your case could be dismissed by the judge when the Agency files a motion for dismissal."
+This could be true (and is often the case) but what is missing in this statement is the fact that the EEOC administrative judge (AJ) can also rule in your favor based on what is available in the record without hearing, if you file a motion for summary judgment or motion for a decision without hearing.
+It is rare, however, that EEOC AJ will render a summary judgment in your favor.
+It is more likely that AJ will grant Agency's motion for summary judgment in Agency’s favor, even if your opposition to the motion was strong.
 See more in EEOC Hearing.
-In any event, the investigator has no business to tell you, or has knowledge, about the EEOC hearing process.
-Again, their role is to gather information and docs to compile a Report of Investigation (ROI) and the Investigation File (IF).
-See below for ROI and IF.
+In any event, the investigator has no business to tell you or has knowledge of EEOC hearing processes.
+Again, the role of an investigator is to gather information and docs to compile and submit a Report of Investigation (ROI).

 Advice:

 Don't grant any extension because: (1) it only helps the investigator or Agency to come up with better prepared defense (pretext for discrimination); and (2) because -- later when you request an EEOC hearing without receipt of ROI -- the Agency will be forced to compile and submit the Report of Investigation (ROI) to the judge as required.
 If the Agency fails to submit the ROI within the time frame set forth by the judge (usually within 15 days), the judge can issue a default judgment against the Agency (your motion for such a judgment will help the judge to do so).
 If that happens, you could win by default.
 See an actual default judgment.
-See the motion filed requesting a default judgment.
+See the motion filed, requesting a default judgment.
 Usually, however, the judge gives Agency an ample opportunity to compile and submit the Investigative File (containing ROI and the Investigator's Summary Report).

 Note that many administrative judges at EEOC were once Agency attorneys.